Overload: Latency Attacks on Object Detection for Edge Devices: Overload: A Framework of Latency Attacks

 where $M(x)$ is the predicted results; $n$ is the total number of objects output by the given model, $F_l(\cdot)$ is a monotonic increasing function; and $F_{\text{conf}}(\cdot)$ retrieves each object's corresponding confidence.
 Specifically,

-where $c$ is the box confidence predicted by the model and $p_i$ is the probability of the $i$-th class.
-Eq (\ref{eq:conf}) maximizes the probability of each class by increasing the box confidence.
-While the probabilities for less possible classes are escalated as well to accelerate search speed since multiple labels for an object are allowed in an object detection task.
+where $c$ is the objectness confidence predicted by the model and $p_i$ is the probability of the $i$-th class. \Cref{eq:conf} maximizes the probability of each class by increasing the objectness confidence while the probabilities for less possible classes are raising as well to accelerate search speed since multiple labels for an object are allowed in an object detection task.
 As a result, the total objects fed into NMS can be increased.

-The second type of methods cannot be formulated easily, because the optimal updated strategy that maximizes the coefficient $\alpha$ should consider all objects.
-For example, a modified box can evade the discarding of objects but it may cause some nearby boxes to be marked duplicated in the rest pruning rounds.
-The execution ordering influences the final results as well.
-While the IoU computation is a differentiable operation, tracking all pairwise comparisons consumes huge amounts of memory and much longer time to craft adversarial examples.
+We introduce a novel approach, called spatial attention, to enhance the efficacy of latency attacks.
+The purpose of spatial attention is to force the attacking processing to pay more attention to the low-density regions rather than the regions that already have objects.
+The flow of spatial attention is visualized in \Cref{fig:box_algo}.
+Throughout each iteration for crafting adversarial examples, the weight assigned to the central area is minimized as it contains two objects.
+Conversely, boundaries, which are either empty or overlaid with objects, have their corresponding weights adjusted accordingly.

-To make latency attacks more practical, instead of modifying each object, we proposed a new approach, called spatial attention, to manipulate the distributions of boxes in different regions of an image.
-We have observed that adversarial attacks tend to craft ghost objects near the existing objects such that objects located in particular areas are hindered.
-The purpose of spatial attention is to force the detector to pay more attention to the low-density regions rather than the regions which already have objects.
-First, the image is divided into an $m\times m$ grid and the weight of the particular grid cell is decreased if adversarial attacks cannot produce more objects in the area or it is dense enough.
-Second, the adversarial image for each grid cell is produced as follows,
+We summarize the steps of our method below.
+First, the image is divided into an $m\times m$ grid.
+Second, the weight of each grid cell, denoted as $W_{i,j}$, is adjusted based on the number of objects obtained from $M(x)$.
+The weight of the particular grid cell is decreased if adversarial attacks cannot produce more objects in the area or if it is dense enough.
+Finally, the adversarial image is updated using the following equation: